AzamAbdul/ml_wheel/README.md

 # Wheel
-Fun little side project to build some core compents of pytorch and numpy.
+Fun little side project to build core compents of pytorch and numpy.
 Primarly to serve as a learning exercise